cxzyoung/WhistleR/README.md

 ## User's Guide

-For getting more information about the usage of WhistleR, type the following command after loading the package to view the instruction file:
+For getting more information about the usage of WhistleR, enter the following R command after installing the package to view the instruction file:

 ``` r
 WhistleR::WhistlerUsersGuide()